mchav/dataframe/docs/tutorial.md

 ![Screenshot of filtering with full annotations](./_static/filter_no_declare.png)

 Suppose we write out the wrong types in the expression.
 That is suppose we say that `petal.length` is a `Int` instead.
-This will cause a run time failure:
+This will cause a runtime failure:

 ![Screenshot of filtering with type error](./_static/filter_wrong_type.png)

 A typo like `petal_length` would also cause the same sort of runtime failures.
 We'd ideally like to catch these kinds of errors earlier so we don't have unexpected failures while running a long pipeline.

 We can ask Haskell to generate the correct references and use them without fear.
 The `declareColumns` function does exactly that.
-It takes the column name, creates a variable with the name as an all lower string with all special characters replaced with underscores.
+It takes the column name and creates a variable with the column name as an all lowercase string, with all special characters replaced with underscores.

 In our case `petal.width` becomes `petal_width` or if it were `Petal Width (cm)` it would become `petal_width_cm_`.

-Once we run `declareColumns` (which requires `TemplateHaskell` to be enabled) we get the column names as completion in the notebook.
+Once we run `declareColumns` (which requires `TemplateHaskell` to be enabled) we get the column names as completion options in the notebook.

 ![Screenshot of filtering with autocomplete](./_static/filter_autocomplete.png)

 In fact, we can make this event shorter.
-Since Haskell knows how to create any num instance from literals we don't have to write `F.lit @Int 6`.
+Since Haskell knows how to create any num instance from literals, we don't have to write `F.lit @Int 6`.
 It knows, from the context, to wrap `6` so it's an `Expr Int`.
 Thus, we can write:

 ![Screenshot of filtering with automatically derived refernce](./_static/filter_declare.png)